-This appendix includes the CMIST Profile for Hamilton County Public Health (HCPH) service jurisdictions, in addition to the cities of Norwood and Springdale.
+This appendix includes the CMIST Profile for Hamilton County Public Health (HCPH) service jurisdictions, in addition to a combined CMIST Profile with HCPH and the cities of Norwood and Springdale.

-DOCUMENT DESCRIPTION 1
+DOCUMENT DESCRIPTION .
+1

-HCPH CMIST PROFILE 2
+HCPH CMIST PROFILE .
+2

-HCPH, CITY OF NORWOOD AND CITY OF SPRINGDALE-COMBINED CMIST PROFILE 5
+HCPH, CITY OF NORWOOD AND CITY OF SPRINGDALE-COMBINED CMIST

-J
+PROFILE .
+5